ac203/CMPE363-FINAL-PROJECT-TEAM9/README.md

 ### Azure SQL

 We used Azure SQL to save user information.
 It is possible for users to register on our application with username, password and the preferred language.
 The registration makes us set the language we want to translate from to the preferred language of the user.
 Also, the user can see how often the translation and speech services were used.

+### Fault Tolerance
+For fault tolerance, we used scale out in the app service plan, as load balancers are for VMs, and we do not have a VM.
+We chose custom auto scale, which has minimum 1 instance, maximum 10 and as default 3.
+In addition, we have created a rule that creates an instance when the CPU load is over 70%.

+### Firewall
+In addition, we have created a web application firewall (WAF).
+For the managed rules we used the Microsoft_DefaultRuleSet.

+### Front Door
+So that we can use the firewall, we have also created a front door.